ucsf-wynton/wynton-website-hpc/docs/status/incidents-current.md

 #### <span style="color: orange;">Network upgrades (full downtime)</span>

+**Update**: The upgrade is paused and will resume tomorrow.
+We hope to be bring all of the cluster back online by the end of tomorrow.
+For now, login node 'log2' (but not 'log1'), and data-transfer nodes 'dt1', and 'dt2' are back online and can be used for accessing files.
+The scheduler remains down so it will not be possible to submit jobs at time stage.
+<br><span class="timestamp">December 7, 17:00 PDT</span>

 **Update**: The upgrades have started.
 Access to Wynton HPC has been disable as of 10:30 this morning.
 The schedulers stopped launching queued jobs as of 23:30 last night.
 <br><span class="timestamp">December 7, 10:30 PDT</span>